- Servings: 4

 - Heat ghee in the cooker, add clove, bay leaf, cumin, cinnamon and both black and green cardamom; sputter for few seconds, add onion, stir fry on high flame for about 4-5 minutes or until it gets translucent, add mutton stir fry it about 3-5 minutes.

-- Lower to minimum flame; continue to cook for about 15-20 minutes with lid on or until liquid dries up, add curd, chili paste and mustard oil, continue to fry mutton till liquid dries up (about 15-20 minutes).
+- Lower to minimum flame; continue to cook for about 15-20 minutes with lid on or until liquid dries up, add curd, chilli paste and mustard oil, continue to fry mutton till liquid dries up (about 15-20 minutes).

 - Add Garam masala powder and ghee; transfers it to serving bowl decorate with chopped mint leaves and sliced onion.